-Dallas: It would mean that you could not be the same person and have a sex change operation wouldn't it?
+Dallas: It would mean that you could not be the same person and have a sex change operation, wouldn't it?
 Our intellectual atmosphere is just full of confusions about this.
 It doesn't make sense.
 But I'm sorry, you go ahead.

 Student continues: [1:15:22] And that's okay.
-You just said at some point that our identity that we're spiritual beings and a spiritual, right, what is our sexuality?
+You just said at some point that our identity that we're spiritual beings and are spiritual, right?
+What is our sexuality?